 While every day won’t be as bad of a hair day as with a valproate, lithium does mess with your hair.
-Food will sometimes have a salty or weird metallic taste added to it.
+Much like Topamax, food may not taste the same (taste perversion).
+With lithium this often is expressed as food without salt tasting salty, or some things (perhaps everything) having a weird metallic taste, as if they were kept in old tin cans for a week.
 There can be edema and other mysterious swellings.
 You may not think as clearly as you did before you started taking a lithium variant.
 While valproates may turn you instantly old, lithium will force you to relive your adolescence.

 Anorexia, not feeling anything on your skin, not being able to move your limbs completely.
 Those wacky adolescent fantasies about becoming a Barbie doll – lithium can make them happen!

 - Lithium toxicity has resulted from interactions between an NSAID and lithium.
 Indocin(indomethacin) and Feldene(piroxicam) have been reported to increase significantly steady-state plasma lithium concentrations.
 There is also evidence that other nonsteroidal anti-inflammatory agents, including the selective cyclooxygenase-2 (COX2) inhibitors (e.g. Celebrex), have the same effect.
 In a study conducted in healthy subjects, mean steady-state lithium plasma levels increased approximately 17% in subjects receiving lithium 450 mg BID with Celebrex (celecoxib) 200mg BID as compared to subjects receiving lithium alone.
 Ibuprofen and Aleve(naproxen) can also affect lithium levels.